YuvalGal2/Netboostmedia-task/docs/readme.md

 5. if running the project for the first time either run the cli and write php initProject.php or use the gui to initalize the db table.
-6. attached is link for youtube showing the results of the project.
+6. attached is link for youtube showing the results of the project. https://youtu.be/93pSRx8Ieiw
+7. create new db named "newMedia" utf-8 encoding.